Megalesia

-The Megalesia, Megalensia, or Megalenses Ludi was a festival celebrated in Ancient Rome from April 4 to April 10, in honour of Cybele, known to Romans as Magna Mater (Great Mother).
-The name of the festival derives from Greek Megale (μϵγάλη), meaning "Great".
-Ludi were the games or entertainments associated with religious festivals.
+The Megalesia, Megalensia, or Megalenses Ludi was a festival celebrated in ancient Rome from April 4 to April 10, in honour of Cybele, whom the Romans called Magna Mater ("Great Mother").
+The name of the festival derives from Greek megalē (μϵγάλη), meaning "great".
+The festival was one of several on the Roman calendar celebrated with ludi, games and performances.

 Background

 Cybele's cult image was brought to Rome from Pessinus in 204 BC, along with the goddess's Gallae priestesses.
 As the "Great Mother of the Gods" and a purported ancestral Trojan goddess of Rome's ruling patrician caste, she was recruited to act on Rome's behalf in the war against Carthage.
 Her arrival was solemnized with a magnificent procession, sacred feasts (lectisternia), games, and offerings to her at the temple of Victory on the Palatine Hill, where her image was temporarily housed.

 In 203 Cybele was promised a temple of her own.
 Games in her honour were celebrated in 193.
 Regular annual celebration of the Megalesia began in 191, with the temple's completion and dedication by Marcus Junius Brutus.